mne-tools/mne-python/doc/contributing.rst

 method :meth:`mne.Epochs.plot` internally calls the function :func:`mne.viz.plot_epochs`.

-All visualization functions must accept a boolean ``show`` parameter and return a :class:`~matplotlib.figure.Figure` handle.
+All visualization functions must accept a boolean ``show`` parameter and typically return a :class:`matplotlib.figure.Figure` (or a list of :class:`~matplotlib.figure.Figure` objects).
+3D visualization functions return a :class:`mayavi.core.api.Scene`, :class:`surfer.Brain`, or other return type as appropriate.

 Visualization functions should default to the colormap ``RdBu_r`` for signed data with a meaningful middle (zero-point) and ``Reds`` otherwise.
 This applies